The Latin phrase Memento Mori, meaning “remember you will die”, denotes objects which remind us of our mortality.

 Ambient Traces

-What if there was a service to ease the grief of
+What if there was a service to ease the grief of losing my partner?

 The Hasting Center: End of Life